 Mixed Messages about Marijuana

-Explaining and understanding the risks of Marijuana.
-Throughout the United States and particularly here in New Jersey citizens have voted in favor of legalizing the recreational and medical use of marijuana.
-Many other states across the nation have also decriminalized the personal use of marijuana.
+Explaining the risks of Marijuana use to kids.
+Throughout the United States and particularly in New Jersey citizens have voted in favor of legalizing the recreational and medical use of marijuana.
+Many states have also decriminalized the personal use of marijuana.

-While these measures are mainly focused on adults, they create a misunderstanding of the emotional and physical risks that marijuana could pose.
-All the recent media and talk about Marijuana leads to the false belief that if something is “legal” or “medical” it is not harmful.
+While these measures are mainly focused on adults, they create a misunderstanding of the emotional and physical risks that marijuana poses to young people.
+This confusion leads to the false belief that if something is “legal” or “medical” it is not harmful.

-But, as the laws change and marijuana is constantly in the news cycle, we all perceive less risk in the recreational use of marijuana.
+But, as the laws change and marijuana is constantly in the news cycle, teens perceive less risk in the recreational use of marijuana.

-Media coverage has led to a number of misconceptions about medical marijuana and has largely ignored two critical facts: 1) smoked marijuana is not a ‘medicine’; and 2) the more misinformation that gets to the public stating that marijuana is medicine, the more people, including youth will view it as harmless and the more likely they will be to use it.
-It has been proven that there is a direct connection between the legal, medical use of marijuana by adults and the illegal, recreational use by children between the ages of 12 to 17.
+Media coverage has led to a number of misconceptions about medical marijuana and has largely ignored two critical facts: 1) smoked marijuana is not a ‘medicine’; and 2) the more misinformation that gets to the public stating that marijuana is medicine, the more youth will view it as harmless and the more likely they will be to use it.
+There is a direct connection between the legal, medical use of marijuana by adults and the illegal, recreational use by children between the ages of 12 to 17.

 Don’t be fooled about the risks of marijuana use in adolescents